 "Don't sacrifice yourself too much, because if you sacrifice too much there's nothing else you can give and nobody will care for you."

-On fashion’s influences
+On what influences fashion

 "Whatever it is, good or bad, it influences fashion.
 You can see that in fashion quicker than in any other thing going on.
 Fashion is something that reflects our lives and times with the shortest release because, cars, design, and architecture take years to realize."